Human (The Veronicas album): Music and lyrics

 Upon the announcement of the release of the two new albums, a press release was quoted by NME reported that Godzilla "will see the Veronicas assume their 'public alter egos'", while Human "promises to explore their abilities as 'vulnerable songwriters'".
 A pop and electropop record, it also draws inspiration from synth-pop, trap, EDM and tropical house.

 Reception

 Bryget Chrisfield from Stack said "Alongside recurring be-kind-to-yourself reminders and a sidepiece's epiphany, Human serves saucy lyrical delights".

 Sally McMullen from Music Feeds called the album "a gentler giant of honest songwriting and melancholic dance floor perfection."

-Retro Pop called Human a "return to form" and awarded the album four stars out of five, receiving the album more favourably to previous release Godzilla and labelling the collection "quintessentially The Veronicas".
+Retropop Magazine. called Human a "return to form" and awarded the album four stars out of five, receiving the album more favourably to previous release Godzilla and labelling the collection 'quintessentially The Veronicas'".

-On sanity.com.au its called "a polished pop affair, with vulnerable songwriting" and that the album "Behind the pop production though is strong storytelling and personal unraveling" and highlights include Without You, Lies, LA, Out Of Time, Jealous and Human, They also say the singles, Biting My Tongue, On Your Side and Think Of Me also feature well.